 This is one of the important considerations for protecting your site from hackers and security attacks.
 This is because HTTPS encrypts the connection between your web server and your browser that will keep your data protected from hackers when you transfer your data from one server to another.

-Also, one of the major reasons to add HTTPS on your site is that WordPress has made it compulsory to have HTTPS in WordPress websites for getting better ranking on Google search results which are a great boost for your online business.
+Also, one of the major reasons to add HTTPS on your site is that WordPress has made it compulsory to have HTTPS in WordPress websites for getting better SEO results which are a great boost for your online business.

 Since the admin dashboard is widely targeted by hackers, you should consider strengthening its security.
 You can do this by keeping the admin dashboard password protected.
 Under this method, a website owner has to give two different passwords whenever they want to access their site's dashboard - one password is for the login page and the other password is for the WordPress admin area.